riverbed/steelscript-netprofiler/README.md

-Riverbed SteelScript for Cascade Profiler
+Riverbed SteelScript for Cascade NetProfiler
 =========================================

-This package provides device specific bindings for interacting with Riverbed Cascade Profiler devices as part of the Riverbed Steelscript for Python.
+This package provides device specific bindings for interacting with Riverbed Cascade NetProfiler devices as part of the Riverbed Steelscript for Python.

 See [http://github.com/riverbed/steelscript.common](steelscript.common) for